mkdocs/mkdocs/docs/user-guide/configuration.md

     your configuration file or it can be an absolute directory path from the root of your local file system.

-    See [styling your docs][theme_dir] for details if you would like to tweak an existing theme.
+    See [Customizing Your Theme][theme_dir] for details if you would like to tweak an existing theme.

-    See [custom themes] if you would like to build your own theme from the ground up.
+    See the [Theme Developer Guide] if you would like to build your own theme from the ground up.

     #### static_templates: